Aslian languages: History and origin

 Aslian languages originally appeared on the western side of the main mountains and eventually spread eastwards into Kelantan, Terengganu and Pahang.
 The nearest relatives to the Aslian languages are Monic and Nicobarese.
 There is a possibility the early Monic and Nicobarese people had contact with the migrants who moved into the Malay Peninsula from further north.

 Aslian languages contain a complex palimpsest of loanwords from linguistic communities that no longer exist on the Malay Peninsula.
 Their former residence can be traced from the etymologies and the archaeological evidence for the succession of cultures in the region.
-Roger Blench (2006) notes that Aslian languages have many Bornean and Chamic loanwords, pointing to a former presence of Bornean and Chamic speakers on the Malay Peninsula.
+Roger Blench (2006) notes that Aslian languages have many Austronesian (specifically Bornean and Chamic) loanwords, pointing to a former presence of Bornean and Chamic speakers on the Malay Peninsula.

 Blagden (1906), Evans (1937) and Blench (2006) note that Aslian languages, especially the Northern Aslian (Jahaic) group, contain many words that cannot be traced to any currently known language family.
 The extinct Kenaboi language of Negeri Sembilan also contains many words of unknown origin in addition to words of Austroasiatic and Austronesian origin.

 Sidwell (2023) proposed that Proto-Aslian had arrived in the Malay Peninsula from the Gulf of Thailand region prior to Mon dominance, and was part of an early southern dispersal that also included Nicobaric.
 Due to its early split from the rest of Austroasiatic, Aslian contains many retentions and has escaped the areal influences that had later swept mainland Southeast Asia.
 Aslian likely arrived at around the Pahang area and then spread inland and upstream.